Engelbert Humperdinck (composer): Later career

 While composing those works, Humperdinck held various teaching positions of distinction.
 He also collaborated in the theater, providing incidental music for a number of Max Reinhardt's productions in Berlin: for example, Shakespeare's The Merchant of Venice in 1905.

 Although recognized as a disciple of Wagner rather than an innovator, Humperdinck was the first composer to use Sprechgesang—a vocal technique halfway between singing and speaking—in his melodrama Königskinder (1897).

 On 5 January 1912 Humperdinck suffered a severe stroke.
 Although he recovered, his left hand remained permanently paralyzed.
 He continued to compose, completing Gaudeamus with the help of his son, Wolfram, in 1918.

 In 1914, Humperdinck is thought to have applied for the post of director of the Sydney Conservatorium of Music in Australia, but with the outbreak of World War I, it became unthinkable for a German to hold that position.
 Belgium's Henri Verbrugghen was selected for the job, as Belgium was an ally of the United Kingdom.
 Also in 1914, Humperdinck signed the Manifesto of the Ninety-Three, declaring support for German military actions during early World War I.

 On 26 September 1921, Humperdinck attended a performance of Carl Maria von Weber's Der Freischütz in Neustrelitz, which was Wolfram's first effort as a stage director.
 He suffered a heart attack during the performance and died the next day, aged 67, from a second heart attack.
 The Berlin State Opera performed Hansel and Gretel in his memory a few weeks later.
 Humperdinck was buried at the Stahnsdorf South-Western Cemetery near Berlin.

 Family

 Humperdinck married Louise Hedwig Laura Taxer on 19 May 1892 in Poppelsdorf bei Bonn.
 They had four children, Wolfram, Clara, Irmgard, and Senta.

 Legacy - Humperdinck name

-In 1965, British singer Arnold Dorsey named himself after the composer.
+In 1965, British singer Arnold Dorsey adopted "Engelbert Humperdinck" as his stage name.

 The main belt asteroid 9913 Humperdinck, discovered in 1977, was named after the composer.